Washington D.C.

 Washington Monument

-• National Museum of American History: This is a museum that has a rich collection of all kinds of effects and stories, each representing parts of American history.
+The National Museum of American History is a museum that has a rich collection of all kinds of objects and artifacts, each representing parts of American history.
+Here there are locomotives, furniture, art, computers etc., and you can often see interesting themed exhibitions about special things, places or people.

 Supreme Court, Washington

-• Supreme Court: The Supreme Court is the highest court in the United States.
-The courthouse was inaugurated in a distinguished and monumental classicist style in 1935.
-Until the opening, the Supreme Court was housed in the United States Capitol.
+The Supreme Court is the highest court in the United States.
+It was inaugurated in an elegant and monumental classicist style in 1935.
+Until its opening, the Supreme Court had been housed in the United States Capitol since the election of Washington as the federal capital.
+Previously, the country’s highest court was located first in New York and then in Philadelphia.

-• Union Station: Union Station is a grandiose railway station that is one of the largest railway stations in the United States.
-The railway station was opened as the city’s unifying railway hub in 1907.
-Before this time, the individual railway companies had their own stations.
+The grandiose Union Station in Washington is one of the largest railway stations in the United States, and it is also here that the company Amtrak has its headquarters.
+The railway station was opened as the city’s unifying railway hub in 1907, and before this time the individual railway companies operated their own stations around the city.

-• Ford’s Theater: Ford’s Theaters is a theater building that was originally a church building from 1833.
-On April 14, 1865, the theater became the setting for the assassination of US President Abraham Lincoln, who was shot while attending a performance here.
+Ford’s Theaters is a theater building whose roots are an 1833 church building that was the first building on the site.
+After the conversion from a church to a theater, it opened in 1863, and on April 14, 1865, it became the setting for the assassination of US President Abraham Lincoln.
+He was shot while attending a performance at the theater.

 Library of Congress, Washington

-• Library of Congress: The Library of Congress is the U.S. National Library and one of the largest in the world.
-In the beautiful building there are millions of books and documents, including one of Gutenberg’s original Bibles.
+The Library of Congress is the United States’ national library, and it is among the world’s largest libraries.
+In the beautiful building there are millions of books, and among them is one of Gutenberg’s original Bibles.

 Similar to Washington Travel Guide